 Feedback from teachers, students and teaching staff participating in Aspect’s first year of a novel distance education program has been positive.
 The individualised nature of the program and the flexibility this affords along with the support provided to parents appear to be key features of the program’s success.

 Most students participating in the program were reported to be more engaged and happier as a result and these benefits appeared to extend to the wider family with most parents reported feeling less stressed, despite the extra work that the role of onsite supervisor entailed.
 A number of suggestions for improvements to the program were made including more opportunities for social engagement, and more communication options between teachers and students and parents.

 Making a difference

 This is the first research study to explore the experiences of students and their parents and teachers involved in an autism-specific distance education program.
-The insights will provide new information about the benefits and challenges of distance education.

-Findings from this study will be used to improve Aspect’s Distance Education Program and may provide useful information for other education providers interested in offering distance education for autistic students.
+Findings from this study will be used to improve Aspect’s Distance Education Program and may provide useful information for other education providers interested in offering distance education for Autistic students.

-Vicki Gibbs, Manager Research & Assessments, ARCAP
+Vicki Gibbs, National Manager, ARCAP

 Associate Professor Mark Carter